mukuldeep/OSSAVE/README.md

 # OSSAVE : Open Source Simple Android Video Editor (in active development)

 The Idea is to create a simple pluggable video editor for android, at the same time, keeping it open source.

+## Principles
+* Keep It Simple
+* EASY 2 USE
-EASY to USE with AI ENABLED features
+* ADVANCED features like AI ENABLED
+* Pluggable

-- Flow
+## Application Flow
   - Select videos/audios/images from Local Storage
   - Preview and Apply edit
     - Video